Metaswitch/clearwater-readthedocs/Clearwater DNS Usage.md

     homer                  IN AAAA  5::2
     ;
     ; (No need for NAPTR or SRV records as homer doesn't handle SIP traffic.)

+    ; ralf
+    ; =====
+    ;
+    ; Per-node records - not required to have both IPv4 and IPv6 records
+    ralf-1                IN A     6.0.0.1
+    ralf-2                IN A     6.0.0.2
+    ralf-1                IN AAAA  6::1
+    ralf-2                IN AAAA  6::2
+    ;
+    ; Cluster A and AAAA records - sprout and bono pick randomly from these. ralf                  IN A     6.0.0.1
+    ralf                  IN A     6.0.0.2
+    ralf                  IN AAAA  6::1
+    ralf                  IN AAAA  6::2
+    ;
+    ; (No need for NAPTR or SRV records as ralf doesn't handle SIP traffic.)

     ; ellis
     ; =====